chaitrarai00/spring-quick-on-the-go-blog/content/blog/spring-hibernate/index.md

 • An ORM tool
 • Implements JPA
 • Used in data layer application

+_Hibernate makes use of jdbc in background for low level sql queries and is an abstarction on top of jdbc_

 Difference between jdbc and hibernate:
 JDBC Saving: